-One of the big issues when it comes to working with data in any context is the issue of data cleaning and merging of datasets, since it is often the case that you will find yourself having to collate data across multiple files, and will need to rely on R to carry out functions that you would normally carry out using commands like
+One of the big issues when it comes to working with data in any context is the issue of data cleaning and merging of datasets, since it is often the case that you will find yourself having to collate data across multiple files, and will need to rely on R to carry out functions that you would normally carry out using commands like VLOOKUP in Excel.

 Data Cleaning and Merging Functions

-For our example, we have two datasets:
+For examples 1-7, we have two datasets:

 - sales: This file contains the variables Date, ID (which is Product ID), and Sales.
-We load this into R under the name
+We load this into R under the name mydata.

 customers: This file contains the variables ID, Age, and Country.
-We load this into R under the name
+We load this into R under the name mydata2.

 The following are examples of popular techniques employed in R to clean a dataset, along with how to format variables effectively to facilitate analysis.
 The below functions work particularly well with panel datasets, where we have a mixture of cross-sectional and time series data.